johanberntsson/PunyInform/README.md

 The biggest differences between the standard library and PunyInform are:

 * The files you need to include.
 Start your project by copying `minimal.inf` in the root directory and you're good to go.
 * Parts of the PunyInform library are optional.
 If you want to use directions like nw and se, you need to define `OPTIONAL_FULL_DIRECTIONS`.
-If you want just about all the verbs and actions available in the standard library to work in PunyInform, you need to defint `OPTIONAL_EXTENDED_VERBSET`.
+If you want just about all the verbs and actions available in the standard library to work in PunyInform, you need to define `OPTIONAL_EXTENDED_VERBSET`.
 See [Customizing the library](https://github.com/johanberntsson/PunyInform/wiki/Manual#customizing-the-library) in the PunyInform manual.
 * Directions are handled quite differently.
 See [Direction handling](https://github.com/johanberntsson/PunyInform/wiki/Manual#direction-handling) in the PunyInform manual.
 * Customizing library messages is done differently.
 See [Library messages and customization](https://github.com/johanberntsson/PunyInform/wiki/Manual#library-messages-and-customization) in the PunyInform manual.
 * PunyInform doesn't support identical objects.
 You can have very similar objects like a small green book and a small red book, but the player must be able to say which one (s)he means.
 * PunyInform doesn't have the versatile routine `WriteListFrom`, for printing what's in a location or in/on an object.
 Instead, it has a simpler routine called `PrintContents`.
-See (Printing the contents of an object)(https://github.com/johanberntsson/PunyInform/wiki/Manual#printing-the-contents-of-an-object) in the PunyInform manual.
+See [Printing the contents of an object](https://github.com/johanberntsson/PunyInform/wiki/Manual#printing-the-contents-of-an-object) in the PunyInform manual.

 ## Games Using PunyInform